 I don’t know about you, but good food is number one on my priority list when I’m on vacation.
 If you’re the same, make sure to have a few really special meals.

 Love to cook?
 Get creative with your dishes.
-Browse your cookbooks and Pinterest for unique, mouth-watering recipes.
+Browse your cookbooks, Pinterest, and Instagram for unique, mouth-watering recipes.
+For example, if you’re a pasta lover, you can check out Gigi Hadid’s penne alla vodka recipe.
+She shared her spicy vodka sauce recipe on her Insta story in early 2020, and it has been making its way all over the internet.
+The best part is that it only takes 20 minutes to make, and it’s a tasty and fancy-looking pasta dish you can make on a budget.
 Or, try out a meal kit delivery service: Plated is an app that sends a recipe and all the necessary ingredients right to your doorstep.

 Don’t feel like cooking?
 Order in, or make a reservation at your favorite restaurant.

 The allure of travel is getting to step outside your comfort zone and experience something new.
 To find that same inspiration in a familiar place, do something you’ve never done before.
 It may be hard to find something new in a town you’ve lived in forever, but even trying out a dance class, seeing a live performance, or visiting an unfamiliar neighborhood can do the trick.

 If you live in a city, do the touristy things you’ve never had time for.
 If you usually drive or take public transport, walk or bike to see things from a different perspective.

 Pamper Yourself Like a Queen